-D.3 Give individual details of the operations that are significant due to their amount or relevant due to their subject matter carried out by the company or its subsidiaries with the administrators or managers of the company, including those operations carried out with entities that the administrator or manager controls or controls jointly, indicating the competent body for its approval and if any affected shareholder or director has abstained.
+D.3.
+Give individual details of the operations that are significant due to their amount or relevant due to their subject matter carried out by the company or its subsidiaries with the administrators or managers of the company, including those operations carried out with entities that the administrator or manager controls or controls jointly, indicating the competent body for its approval and if any affected shareholder or director has abstained.
 In the event that the board of directors has responsibility, indicate if the proposed resolution has been approved by the board without a vote against the majority of the independents:

-Name or company name of the administrators or managers or their controlled or jointly controlled entities Name or company name of the company or entity within its group Relationship Nature of the operation and other information necessary for its evaluation Amount (thousands of euros) Approving body Identity of the shareholder or director who has abstained The proposal to the board, if applicable, has been approved by the board without a vote against the majority of independent s MR XABIER SAGREDO ORMAZA Iberdrola Clientes, S.A.
-(Sociedad Unipersonal), an indirectly wholly- owned company.
-Mr Xabier Sagredo Ormaza, a director of Iberdrola, S.A., is chairman of the Board of Bilbao Bizkaia Kutxa Fundación Bancaria Sponsorship agreement to promote activities of general interest within the framework of the BBK-Klima project 422 Board of Directors Mr Xabier Sagredo Ormaza YES
+Name or company name of the administrators or managers or their controlled or jointly controlled entities Name or company name of the company or entity within its group Relationship Amount (thousands of euros) Approving body Identity of the significant shareholder or director who has abstained The proposal to the board, if applicable, has been approved by the board without a vote against by a majority of independents No data